Best Colleges & Universities in Rhode Island

-With over 100 academic majors available to pursue, there’s no limit to the roads Rhode Island College students can tread.
-Dedicated to providing students with a background in research, learning and personal growth, the leading regional public college prides itself on developing students to the best of their abilities before graduation.
-The school’s diverse group of professors strives to create and engage with students in an atmosphere that is comfortable and engaging.
+With over 100 academic majors available to pursue, there is no limit to the paths Rhode Island College students can tread.
+Dedicated to providing students with a background in research, learning, and personal growth, the leading regional public college prides itself on developing students to the best of their abilities before graduation.
+The school’s diverse group of professors strives to create learning experiences with students in an atmosphere that is comfortable and engaging.
 Its national leading programs include nursing, accounting, social work, and performing arts.
-The university has five campuses: the Faculty of Arts and Sciences, the Feinstein School of Education and Human Development, the School of Management, the School of Nursing and the School of Social Work.
+The university has five campuses: the Faculty of Arts and Sciences, the Feinstein School of Education and Human Development, the School of Management, the School of Nursing, and the School of Social Work.
 The college is a popular location for commuters who love to engage with the local culture and city.

-Rhode Island College is accredited to several agencies including New England Association of Schools and Colleges, Inc. and the New England Commission of Higher Education.
-In 2019, Niche.com ranked Rhode Island College #7 as one of the Best Value Colleges in Rhode Island.
+Rhode Island College is accredited to several agencies, including the New England Association of Schools and Colleges, Inc. and the New England Commission of Higher Education.

 9. Johnson & Wales University-Providence